800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 Get this wrong, and you'll discover the modules you ordered won't physically fit into your equipment.
 Get it right, and you've built a foundation that carries you through the next three years of AI infrastructure expansion.

-This guide gives you everything you need: the physical architecture of each form factor, when to use which, compatible equipment across the NVIDIA ecosystem, breakout strategies, implementation frameworks, and a clear decision process.
-Let’s get into it.
+This guide gives you everything you need: the physical architecture of each form factor, when to use which, compatible equipment, breakout strategies, implementation frameworks, and a clear decision process.

 Before diving into IHS versus RHS, let's establish what OSFP actually is and why it became the dominant form factor for 800G.